 9 March 1566: Mary Queen of Scots' private secretary, David Rizzio, is murdered in front of her at the Palace of Holyroodhouse by a group including her husband Lord Darnley.
 The attempted coup that follows fails when Darnley has second thoughts and helps Mary to escape to Dunbar.

 18 March 1566: Mary Queen of Scots returns to Edinburgh with an army provided by the Earl of Bothwell and those responsible for the murder of her private secretary David Rizzio, flee, many subsequently being exiled.

 7 December 1566: Mary Queen of Scots leaves Craigmillar Castle after a group of her advisers agree the Craigmillar Bond, an arrangement for the disposal of Lord Darnley, who by now everyone including Mary knows to be thoroughly unsuitable as a husband.
 Those involved include The Earls of Argyll, Huntly, and Bothwell, Sir James Balfour, and William Maitland of Lethington.

-9 February 1567: Darnley, now ill with syphilis, is murdered while staying at the Provost's House on the edge of Edinburgh.
+10 February 1567: Lord Darnley, now ill with syphilis, is murdered while staying at the Provost's House on the edge of Edinburgh.
 The cellar of the building has been packed with gunpowder, but it seems Darnley may have been strangled while trying to escape the explosion.
-Public suspicions grow that the Earl of Bothwell, and possibly Mary herself, are involved in the murder.
+Public suspicions grow that the Earl of Bothwell, and possibly Mary Queen of Scots herself, are involved in the murder.

 19 April 1567: James Hepburn, 4th Earl of Bothwell, although already married, proposes marriage to Mary Queen of Scots with the support of many influential nobles across Scotland.
 Mary turns him down.